mikakaraila/node-red-contrib-opcua/Readme.md

 Use OpcUaItem to define variables.
 Use OpcUaClient to read / write / subscribe / browse OPC UA server.

-You can specify a time for subscription or use interval in read requests.
+Subscription interval is not anymore used in read requests, but left in UI.

 ![node-red-opcua-flow] (example.png)